The Abbott and Costello Show (radio program): Schedule

 Abbott and Costello debuted on radio on Kate Smith's program in 1938.
 They continued performing on the show until the summer of 1940.
 Their first program of their own was a summer replacement for The Fred Allen Show in 1940.
 After a hiatus of two years, the show returned as a regular network program in the fall of 1942 and ran through the spring of 1949.

 Beginning in 1947, the programs were recorded and made available via transcriptions to stations outside of the regular ABC network.

 A related program, The Abbott and Costello Children's Show, was broadcast on ABC beginning December 6, 1947 and ending March 26, 1949.
 It was sustaining and featured child performers and included quizzes and games.

+In popular culture

+A catchphrase from Abbott and Costello's radio show, "I'm only three and a half years old" was often quoted in Looney Tunes cartoons and Tex Avery's cartoons for MGM.
+Even Bugs Bunny's famous catchphrase, "Ain't I a stinker?" was borrowed from Lou Costello.